MayaY2014/softlayer-python/markdown.md

 # Lists

-This aside shows how to create the following lists:
+This summary shows how to create the following lists:

 * [Number](#toc_19)
 * [Bullet](#toc_20)